adobe/ops-cli/examples/features/inventory/README.md

-Assumming you have instances already running in AWS, you can use `ops` to manage them or, at the very least, you can list them.
+Assuming you have instances already running in AWS, you can use `ops` to manage them or, at the very least, you can list them.
 The tool leverages an AWS tag that needs to be present on the EC2 instances called `cluster`.

 The following examples lists nodes for the defined AWS profile, that have the tag `cluster` = `mycluster1`.